franckalbinet/mistocr/nbs/files/test/md_fixed/resnet/page_10.md

-## A. Object Detection Baselines .... page 10
+## Appendix A. Object Detection Baselines .... page 10

 In this section we introduce our detection method based on the baseline Faster R-CNN [32] system.
 The models are initialized by the ImageNet classification models, and then fine-tuned on the object detection data.
 We have experimented with ResNet-50/101 at the time of the ILSVRC \& COCO 2015 detection competitions.